tests and demonstrations of limits of human observation

 Who is angry and who is calm?
 Are you at your computer, or 8 feet away?
 The farther you are away, the more "blur" there is in what you see.
 With increasing blur, the emotional expressions change.
 Watch |

-People organize what they look at into a meaningful "whole", a "take" that gives meaning to what they are looking at.
+People organize what they look at into a meaningful "whole", a "take" that gives meaning to what people are observing.

 When a situation is ambiguous, people can easily differ in their perception of the situation.
 An identical object can be understood as a pedestal or two people, an old woman or a young lady, a young lady or a sax player, two people or one person, or a duck or a rabbit.
 Some people are able to alter their "take" while others struggle to do so.